 - When you need to know how to fix a flat tire or change your oil, it’s simple-there’s a how-to guide for everything you need to know, with plenty of pictures to help you out.
 But when you have to deal with your vehicle’s engine, things get a little trickier.
 It’s not impossible to tackle things yourself, but it’s important to know what you’re doing before replacing a part or flushing your coolant.

 There are many reasons why it’s important to check your engine oil, but none more important than to maintain the longevity of your engine.
 The life span of a car depends on several factors, but one of the most important is the regular change of engine oil.
 There are a variety of different brands and types of oil you can choose from, but the most important thing is to make sure your engine oil matches the manufacturer’s suggested grade.
+If you’re not sure about all of this, it may be a good idea to get in touch with a Red Deer mechanic to do the vehicle inspection for you.
+If there are any issues, they can also assist in fixing them.

 A new car can be a joy to drive, but only if it’s in good condition.
 If you’ve just come across a great deal on a vehicle, stop and check out the engine.
 If you don’t, you could end up spending way more than you planned.
 Engine problems can lead to major repairs that aren’t cheap, and in extreme cases, can result in a breakdown.
 A mechanic can help you prevent problems and make sure your engine is in good shape.